opensearch-project/documentation-website/_opensearch/search/autocomplete.md

 }
 ```

-If you modify the text in the `match_phrase` query above and omit the last letter, none of the documents in the previous response are returned:
+If you modify the text in the previous `match_phrase` query and omit the last letter, none of the documents in the previous response are returned:

 ```json
 GET shakespeare/_search